Taxes & Filing

 If you did NOT work at all, file Form 8843

-If you did not earn any income, you should still file Form 8843 before July 15.The instructions for completing Form 8843 can be found on page 3 and 4 of IRS Form 8843 .
+If you did not earn any income, you should file Form 8843 before June 15.The instructions for completing Form 8843 can be found on page 3 and 4 of IRS Form 8843 and we recommend you review this Sprintax Blog which gives you step-by-step guidance on completing the form.
 The information below is a simplified version of the instructions provided by IRS (Internal Revenue Service).

 In Part III: Students